Skip to main content

 Since 2020, almost 1,300 people have filed lawsuits alleging they were abused as children at New Hampshire’s juvenile jail and more than 50 privately-run facilities that contracted with the state to care for children.

-The flood of claims have come alongside a separate criminal investigation by the state of New Hampshire that has so far led to the arrests of 11 former state employees on charges of sexual assault.
+The flood of claims have come alongside a separate criminal investigation by the state of New Hampshire that led to the arrests of 11 former state employees on charges of sexual assault.
 All have pleaded not guilty.

 The allegations span from 1960 to as recently as 2021 – over 60 years.
 Many of the people bringing these claims forward have waited decades for their stories to be believed – and for accountability from the state.
 Most have filed suit under Jane or John Doe pseudonyms for fear of stigma and retaliation.
 They all claim the state failed to act to protect them.